KeyArena groups have similar goals, different proposals for renovation

 He also said an additional $144 million in revenue streams would be generated for the city via that financing plan over the course of a 30-year lease.

-Hansen’s former Sodo project, abandoned after he lost a city-council vote last May, had called for up to $200 million in public-bond financing — which was unpopular among some residents and politicians.
+Hansen’s former Sodo project, abandoned after he lost a City Council vote this past May, had called for up to $200 million in public-bond financing — which was unpopular among some residents and politicians.
 The big difference in this scenario is that the city would, in effect, be giving the bond money to spruce up an existing asset in dire need of refurbishment rather than creating a new venue.

 On the all-important issue of mitigating traffic and parking around the KeyArena, both plan to integrate an upgraded Monorail within their plans to handle a few thousand of the 18,000 or so patrons expected nightly.
 Both foresee using Uber and Lyft within solutions to offset additional traffic, better-coordinating traffic signals in the area and creating off-site zones to handle incoming patrons.

 Leiweke referenced creating several “satellite stations’’ for parking and transportation drop-off points in OVG’s proposal.
-Newman and Seattle Partners envision a “multi-modal hub’’ near the site of a future Light Rail station where existing city busses could drop off arena patrons and cyclists could lock up their bikes.
+Newman and Seattle Partners envision a “multi-modal hub’’ near the site of a future light-rail station where existing city buses could drop off arena patrons and cyclists could lock up their bikes.

 OVG also plans to build an 850-stall parking garage, and AEG/Hudson Properties would contribute $5 million to accelerating existing city transportation strategies.